-To start the procurement planning process, it is first necessary to calculate the annual REC targets and gaps to be filled.
+The various procurements and programs under this Plan are designed to meet RPS goals and targets mandated by the Act.
+To start the procurement planning process, it is necessary first to calculate the annual REC targets and the gaps that to be filled.
 In the prior Section, a statewide REC portfolio was presented.
-The REC quantities in that portfolio will be used in conjunction with the REC targets developed in this Section to estimate REC gaps.
+The RECs in that portfolio will be used in conjunction with the REC targets developed in this Section to estimate the gaps.